-5:4 Christ is become of no effect^a unto you,^{aorist passive} whosoever of you are justified^{present passive} by the law; ye are fallen from^{aorist} grace.^{b-c-d-e}
+5:4 Christ is become of no effecta unto you, aorist passive whosoever of you are justified present passive by the law; ye are fallen from grace. b-c-d-e law; ye are fallen from have fallen away from being justified by law; you grace. grace. have fallen from grace!

-4 a AV ESV LSV 4 Christ is become of no effect unto you, whosoever of you are justified by the law; ye are fallen from grace.
-4 You are severed from Christ, you who would be justified by the law; you have fallen away from grace.
-4 You have been severed from Christ, you who are being justified by law; you have fallen from grace!
+4a AV ESV LSV 4 Christ is become of no effect unto you, whosoever of you are justified by the 4 You are severed from Christ, you who would be justified by the law; you 4 You have been severed from Christ, you who are